SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

          // new functionality to add to SomeType goes here }

+An extension can extend an existing type when certain requirements are satisfied.
+You write ``where``, followed by the extension's requirements:

+.. testcode:: extensionSyntax

+   >> struct SomeType {}
+   -> extension SomeType where Element == String {
+         // new functionality to add to SomeType when its elements are strings
+         // goes here
+      }

+The details of how you write the requirements are described in :ref:`Generics_WhereClauses`.

 An extension can extend an existing type to make it adopt one or more protocols.
 Where this is the case,
 the protocol names are written in exactly the same way as for a class or structure: